Ecodev/gims/docs/content/data_input.rst

 #. :ref:`text`
 #. :ref:`user`

-The type **Chapter** helps you to create the survey structure with the necessary introductory information.
+The type **Chapter** helps you to create the survey structure with the necessary introductory information for each (sub)chapter.

 .. image:: img/question_chapter.png
     :width: 100%